niyeldeii/essays/becoming_one_essay.md

 Opus 4.5 feels like heaven and earth compared to what came before.
 It's just reliable.
 Not perfect, but reliable enough that I trust it for real work.
 I still review, but I'm catching fewer mistakes.

 And this is currently cutting edge.
-But we all know how "cutting edge" lasts in this industry.
+But we all know how long "cutting edge" lasts in this industry.

 Usually less than a few months before something better arrives.